 Based on these stages manual testing is divided into three types:

-Some of the tools used in manual testing are Google Apps (Google Drive, Google Spreadsheets, etc.), JIRA and plugins (e.g. Zephyr), Test Link and Browser Dev Tools.
+Some of the tools used in manual testing are Google Apps (Google Drive, Google Spreadsheets, etc.), JIRA and plugins (e.g. Zephyr), Test Link, and Browser Dev Tools.

 Usually, manual testing is carried out to find critical errors in the newly-developed apps before automating the testing process of these apps.
 Of course, everything, which is done manually, requires extra time, cost and effort and becomes boring when frequently repeated.
 It is not effective in the long run if to take ROI into account.
 In addition, not every app can be tested manually if multiple troubleshooting and test cases are needed.
 That’s when to automate testing.

-Automation testing is the process of software testing with the help of software tools that is faster, more accurate and efficient.
-Here, test scripts are done by a computer that runs them on its own and at any time – even during the nights!
+Automation testing is the process of software testing with the help of software tools that is faster, more accurate, and more efficient.
+Here, test scripts are done by a computer that runs them on its own and at any time – even during the night!
 Thus, QA engineers might concentrate on tasks that are more important at the moment and enjoy the testing process.
 For example, it is impossible to perform 10,000 checks of Facebook logins and activities on the platform at once manually.
 However, automation testing can do the job.
 If test scripts are automated, there is no need for additional manual check-ups.
 What is more, due to automation testing the ROI improves.

-Before implementing automation testing and finding methods how to automate test cases it is also necessary to make up your mind what test cases should be automated, perform early and frequent testing to ensure better results, choose the right tool for automated testing of the app, make a smart division of the automated testing tendency, create test data of excellent quality, and develop automated tests that easily adjust to the UI changes.
+Before implementing automation testing and finding methods how to automate test cases it is also necessary to make up your mind about what test cases should be automated, perform early and frequent testing to ensure better results, choose the right tool for automated testing of the app, make a smart division of the automated testing tendency, create test data of excellent quality, and develop automated tests that easily adjust to the UI changes.

 So, when to automate tests?
 Here, the benefit of automation test cases lies in the number of test scripts to be run and repeated.
 Hence, automation is required when:

-Numerous Automation Testing Tools exist and QA engineers use them to perform different kinds of testing activities, e.g. web application testing, API Testing Tools and Performance Testing Tools.
+Numerous Automation Testing Tools exist and QA engineers use them to perform different kinds of testing activities, e.g. web application testing, API Testing Tools, and Performance Testing Tools.